 - Enlist the help of a neuropsychologist.
 Ask your doctor for a referral.

 Managing behavioural changes starts with awareness.
 Identifying triggers can help you to steer clear of situations that produce heightened responses.
 It is important to remember that the brain is reacting – not the person – so it isn’t as easy as being aware of when you may need to be more controlled or learning to pause before responding.

-Often the ‘control’ mechanisms have ‘gone’ so it is rather like trying to drive in a nail without a hammer.
+Often the ‘control’ mechanisms have ‘gone’ so managing control and improvements is rather like trying to drive in a nail without a hammer.
 Often relearning has to start from scratch.
 Keep faith that this learning process is always happening even if the changes appear to be slow in coming.